 What is a Foster Parent?
 Things You Need to Know

 Many couples nowadays are postponing starting a family till later in life.
-Mainly because they are focused on their careers or self-development and getting to a finically stable place in their lives, but as they get older and their lives and finances stabilize, they start looking into starting a family and taking care of a child.
+Primarily because they are focused on their careers or self-development and achieving financial stability in their lives.
+However, as they age and their lives and finances stabilize, they begin to consider starting a family and caring for a child.

 What Is a Foster Parent?

 There are hundreds of thousands of children and youth in foster care in the United States.
-They have been placed in the foster care system for various reasons, either by their biological parents or kinship caregiver.
-A child in foster care is looking to be placed into a loving, kind, and generous family who would take on the responsibility of taking care of them.
+They have been placed in the foster care system for various reasons, either by their biological parents or a kinship caregiver.
+A child in foster care is seeking a loving, kind, and generous family who will take on the responsibility of caring for them.

 Child welfare agencies and sites, like FosterVA, have many youths waiting for suitable foster parents.
 There's no specific time that a foster child will be returned home.
-Still, in the Commonwealth of Virginia, the average time is two years in foster care, with the average age being eight years old.
+Still, in the Commonwealth of Virginia, the average time spent in foster care is two years, with the average age of children being eight years old.
 So prepare yourself that you may need to care for them perhaps until they are 18 years old and can be independent enough to go on their own if no Adoptive parents can be found in the child welfare system.

-In some cases, and always are preference is to find a family friend to help a relative to be a foster home for them this is called Kinship care, and your CPA can help with this process as well.
+In some cases, the preference is always to find a family friend to help a relative be a foster home for them.
+This is known as kinship care, and your CPA can assist with this process as well.

 Why Should You Become a Foster Parent?